marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 The Hop-Limit field is an option defined in {{RFC8768}} that can be used to detect forwarding loops through a chain of CoAP proxies.
 The first proxy in the chain that understands the option includes it in a received request with a proper value set, before forwarding the request.
 Any following proxy that understands the option decrements the option value and forwards the request if the new value is different than zero, or returns a 5.08 (Hop Limit Reached) error response otherwise.

-When a packet uses the Hop-Limit Option, SCHC compression SHOULD send its content in the Compression Residue.
+When a CoAP message uses the Hop-Limit Option, SCHC compression SHOULD send its content in the Compression Residue.
 That is, in the SCHC Rule, the TV is not set, while the MO is set to "ignore" and the CDA is set to "value-sent".
 As an exception, and consistently with the default value 16 defined for the Hop-Limit Option in {{Section 3 of RFC8768}}, a Rule MAY describe a TV with value 16, with the MO set to "equal" and the CDA set to "not-sent".

 ## CoAP Option Echo Field ## {#coap-options-echo}

 The Echo field is an option defined in {{RFC9175}} that a server can include in a CoAP response as a challenge to the client, and that the client echoes back to the server in one or more CoAP requests.
 This enables the server to verify the freshness of a request and to cryptographically verify the aliveness of the client.
 Also, it forces the client to demonstrate reachability at its claimed network address.

-When a packet uses the Echo Option, SCHC compression SHOULD send its content in the Compression Residue.
+When a CoAP message uses the Echo Option, SCHC compression SHOULD send its content in the Compression Residue.
 That is, in the SCHC Rule, the TV is not set, while the MO is set to "ignore" and the CDA is set to "value-sent".
 An exception applies in case the server generates the values to use for the Echo Option by means of a persistent counter (see {{Section A of RFC9175}}).
 In such a case, a Rule MAY use the MSB MO and the LSB CDA.
 This would be effectively applicable until the persistent counter at the server becomes greater than the maximum threshold value that produces an MSB-matching.

 ## CoAP Option Request-Tag Field ## {#coap-options-request-tag}

 The Request-Tag field is an option defined in {{RFC9175}} that the client can set in CoAP requests throughout block-wise operations, with value an ephemeral short-lived identifier of the specific block-wise operation in question.
 This allows the server to match message fragments belonging to the same request operation and, if the server supports it, to reliably process simultaneous block-wise request operations on a single resource.
 If requests are integrity protected, this also protects against interchange of fragments between different block-wise request operations.

-When a packet uses the Request-Tag Option, SCHC compression MAY send its content in the Compression Residue.
+When a CoAP message uses the Request-Tag Option, SCHC compression MAY send its content in the Compression Residue.
 That is, in the SCHC Rule, the TV is not set, while the MO is set to "ignore" and the CDA is set to "value-sent".
 Alternatively, if a pre-defined set of Request-Tag values used by the client is known, a Rule MAY use a "match-mapping" MO when there are different options for the same FID.

 ## CoAP Option EDHOC Field ## {#coap-options-edhoc}